Ujjwal0501/Proxivity/README.md

 # Proxivity
-An android application that handles the events that trigger screen display to turn on/off.
+An android application that turns screen display on/off based on events triggered by user using proximity sensor and accelerometer.